vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 **Background on SNR calculation**

-Arrays of random noise are created using the numpy.random.randn() method which creates random floats sampled from a univariate "normal" (Gaussian) distribution of mean 0 and variance 1.
+Arrays of random noise are created using the numpy.random.randn() method which creates random floats sampled from a univariate “normal” (Gaussian) distribution of mean 0 and variance 1.
 Two numpy ndarrays of the proper length are combined to create a complex set of random noise samples.

-The normalized noise is scaled to create a particular SNR setting based on the traditional "peak height divided by RMS noise value" method.
-In DataSim, the RMS noise is taken directly from the randn() method, but the peak height is measured from a user defined 'reference peak' that is set up on the Spectral Settings sub-tab.
+The normalized noise is scaled to create a particular SNR setting based on the traditional “peak height divided by RMS noise value” method.
+In DataSim, the RMS noise is taken directly from the randn() method, but the peak height is measured from a user defined ‘reference peak’ that is set up on the Spectral Settings sub-tab.
 The reference peak is NOT plotted as part of the final spectrum.
 Its definition is used to create a temporary peak at high spectral resolution whose peak height for a